buzcarter/UkeGeeks/README.md

 #### Improvements, small fixes, QoL changes

+- Removed the edit button if no write access allowed
 - Added some missing chords
 - Non-intrusive popup on missing chords
 - Various pseudo-security fixes (.gitignore, separate config file, preventing some things to READ only users, ...)